moppymopperson/qtum_pi_monitor/README.md

 # QTUM Raspberry Pi Monitor

-- This is a fork of []() that sends messages via Slack instead of email
+- This is a fork of [anuzis's work](https://github.com/anuzis/qtum_pi_monitor) that sends messages via Slack instead of email
 - Simple script to notify of block wins, monitor temperature, and performs basic sanity checks.
 - Easy to review and modify.